pr83/dev-server/README.md

  File `sample-config/vars/usersVars.yml` specifies users which will be created.
 They will be automatically added to the sudoer file.
 Passwords are not set for them.

- You can re-run the user creating using this command:
+ You can re-run the user creation using this command:

  `./run.sh configurations/sample-config sample-server --tags users`